The U.S. Constitution

 Overview

 There is no Evaluate scene in this experience.
-The Review is a 10-question quiz for summarizing Celebrate Freedom Week.
+The Unit Assessment is a 10-question quiz for summarizing Celebrate Freedom Week at the end of the Celebrate Freedom Week Playlist.

 Estimated duration: 45-60 minutes